|

-According to a report published today in Downtown Express,
+According to the report published today in Downtown Express,

 a recently approved unusual exchange of air rights, predicated